Wonton Noodle Soup. Bouncy egg noodles in a homemade wonton soup with the best homemade wontons!

 Serve with:

-- 1 teaspoon storebought chili oil or my homemade chili oil
+- 1 teaspoon Chinese chili oil or scallion oil

 Instructions

-- Transfer shrimp to a cutting board.
+- Rinse the peeled shrimp well under cold water a few times until water runs clear and strain to remove dirt and any tiny shells.
+Transfer shrimp to a cutting board.
 With a knife, mince the shrimp in a chopping motion until it becomes pasty.
 You may also use a food processor for this process.

-- In a large bowl, add ingredients for Wonton Filling (as listed above).
-With clean hands, mix in one direction until the pork breaks down and becomes a paste, about 1-2 minutes.
+- In a large bowl, add Wonton Filling ingredients (as listed).
+With clean hands or chopsticks, mix in one direction until the pork breaks down and becomes a paste, about 1-2 minutes.
 You may also use a food processor for this step.

-- Fill a small pot halfway with water to boil on high heat, add fresh wonton noodles.
-Loosen noodles and blanch for 10 seconds just until al dente.
-Do not overcook.
-Immediately strain and transfer to serving bowl.
-Set aside.
+- Heat a large pot of boiling water on high heat, add fresh wonton noodles.
+Loosen noodles and blanch for 10 seconds or just until al dente.
+Do not over blanch them!
+Immediately strain and transfer to a large serving bowl.
+Optional: Feel free to rinse the hot noodles in cold running water to shock them and to stop the cooking process but make sure to shake out as much excess water as possible.

-- In a separate pot on high heat, add 1 cup water, chicken stock, oyster sauce, regular soy sauce, chicken bouillon powder, sesame oil.
+- In a medium-sized pot on high heat, add water, chicken stock, oyster sauce, regular soy sauce, chicken bouillon powder, sesame oil.
 Mix well.
 Cover and bring to a boil.

-- Once the soup broth reaches boiling point, reduce heat to medium high and add 5-6 shrimp pork wontons.
+- Once the wonton soup reaches boiling point, reduce to medium-high heat and add 5-6 shrimp pork wontons per one serving.
 Immediately stir so they do not stick to the bottom of the pot.
-Boil for 3 minutes or until they float.
+Boil for 3 minutes or until they float to the top.

 - Reduce heat to medium.
-Blanch vegetables in boiling hot broth for 1 minute or until vibrant green.
-Remove greens and transfer to serving bowl.
+Blanch greens in boiling hot broth for 1 minute or until vibrant green.
+Remove greens and transfer to serving bowl on top of noodles.

-- To the simmering broth, season with white pepper to taste and green onions.
-Remove off heat.
+- Season broth with white pepper to taste and add green onions.
+Remove off heat and keep warm.

-- Place cooked wontons on top of noodles and pour wonton soup over top.
-Garnish with more green onions and optionally enjoy with chili oil.
+- Place cooked wontons on top of noodles and pour hot wonton soup over top.
+Garnish with more green onions and optionally enjoy with chili oil or scallion oil!

 Alex